-Any 1982 Corvette Engine Computer Module (ECM) can be replaced with an Engine Computer Module (ECM) from a 1984 Corvette with an AUTOMATIC TRANSMISSION.
+Any 1982 Corvette Engine Control Module (ECM) can be replaced with an Engine Control Module (ECM) from a 1984 Corvette with an AUTOMATIC TRANSMISSION.
 No REWIRING is necessary.
 It is strictly a plug and play setup!
 No need to swap the EPROM chip.
 Just keep the 1984 Automatic EPROM chip in the 1984 ECM and plug it right up to any 1982 Corvette.

 NOTE: This is not to say that an ECM from a 1984 Corvette with a manual transmission can’t be used with a 1982 Corvette.
 It most certainly can.
-However, it would require removing the EPROM chip from the 1984 manual transmission computer module and replacing it with an EPROM chip from a 1984 automatic transmission computer module.
+However, it would require removing the EPROM chip from the 1984 manual transmission control module and replacing it with an EPROM chip from a 1984 automatic transmission control module.

-NOTE: If you do manage to use a 1984 computer module from a manual transmission Corvette in a 1982 Corvette without reprogramming the EPROM Chip, you will get a problem with a very high idle RPM.
+NOTE: If you do manage to use a 1984 control module from a manual transmission Corvette in a 1982 Corvette without reprogramming the EPROM Chip, you will get a problem with a very high idle RPM.